nkami/rl_grammar_constrained/cyk_prefix_parser/README.md

 This is a CYK Prefix Parser implemented in Python 3.

 Based on a basic CYK parser from https://github.com/ikergarcia1996/Basic-CYK-Parser.git - by ikergarcia1996, Iker García Ferrero
+CFG to CNF is based on https://github.com/adelmassimo/CFG2CNF.git - by adelmassimo

 # Files in the repository
+1. cfg2cnf.py: CFG to CNF converter in .py format
+2. helper.py: implementation of auxiliary function for cfg2cnf

-1. CYK_Parser.py: Prefix Parser in .py format
+3. CYK_Parser.py: Prefix Parser in .py format
-2. example.py: a possible examples of use (usage: python3 example.py)
+4. example.py: a possible examples of use (usage: python3 example.py)
-3. example_grammar*.txt: Some example grammars
+5. example_grammar*.txt: Some example grammars

 # Example Of Use

 ```
+# convert to CNF format using the call
+python cfg2cnf.py <path to grammar file>
+this will create grammar_cnf.txt

 # Initialize the grammar and read the rules from a file
-g = Grammar('example_grammar1.txt')
+g = Grammar('grammar_cnf.txt')

 # Parse a sentence
 g.parse('astronomers saw stars with ears')